JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     * Router? a device or PC which is used to connect two or more IP networks.
     * Default Gateway?
 A default gateway is a router that hosts use to communicate with other hosts on remote networks.
 A default gateway is used when a host doesn’t have a route entry for the specific remote network and doesn’t know how to reach that network.
 *  IP address conflict: It occurs when two or more devices on the same network are assigned the same IP address. ==> take is restarting the affected computer and your networking equipment.
 Restarting your router and/or modem will re-assign all IP addresses via DHCP. check to see if your computer is using a static IP address. try releasing your computer’s current IP address and obtaining a new one.
 If the above steps didn’t fix the issue, you should next log into your router’s administration panel and take a look at the connected devices.
+* IPsec:  IP Security.
+It defines the encrypted, decrypted and authenticated packets.
+IPsec can be used to encrypt application layer data, provide security for routers sending routing data across the public internet and provide authentication without encryption.
+It has 2 modes.
+The Main mode which provides the greater security and the Aggressive mode which enables the host to establish an IPsec circuit more quickly.
 ```
 how many host in /27? addresses: 32 available hosts: 30 subnets: 2048
 Is 1.1.1.1 routable?
 1.1.1.1 is a public DNS resolver that provides a fast and private way to browse the Internet.